Pewsey White Horse: Modern history

 The horse has gradually become slightly larger over time.
-The figure is fenced in to prevent damage from grazing animals, making this one of four Wiltshire White Horses to be fenced in, alongside Alton Barnes White Horse, Cherhill White Horse and Marlborough White Horse.
+The figure is fenced in to prevent damage from grazing animals, making this one of five Wiltshire White Horses to be fenced in, alongside Alton Barnes White Horse, Cherhill White Horse, Devizes White Horse, and Marlborough White Horse.
 In either late 1999 or early 2000, an information board was placed above the horse (backed to the fence) giving information on the eight white horses.
 This was placed after Devizes White Horse had been cut.
 The edges of the horse are well defined and the chalk is of very small compacted pieces.

 The horse is maintained and scoured by the Pewsey 6X Club, who work under the name of the Pewsey Horse Restoration Group.
 The horse is typically re-chalked (or 'scoured') every eight or ten years.
 One scouring took place in November 1998 and another in spring 2004.
 The horse was scoured again by a group of almost 15 people in 2017 to commemorate its 80th birthday.
 The group firstly cleaned the surface off, then removed weeds and moss with sharp hoes and finally placed fresh chalk on the horse which was partially consolidated with hand-held rammers, leaving rainfall to complete the job.
 The Pewsey Parish Council rewarded the volunteers with glasses of Prosecco.

 In July 2008, Eqvalan, a parasite paste brand for horses, supported the protection of the white horse as part of their 25th anniversary celebrations.
 Their donation was used to help restore the protective fencing around the horse.
 In return, Eqvalan were allowed to decorate the horse for a short time as part of their celebrations, adorning the horse with a party hat and placing bunting inside the protective fence.

 The Town Flag of Pewsey, registered with the Flag Institute on 18 September 2014, features an illustration of the Pewsey White Horse in the centre.
 The flag was designed by Eleanor Taylor, with the flag's dark green hills representing Pewsey's rural farming landscape upon which is charged the White Horse, whilst above the horse is the crown to represent King Alfred, who has a statue in the village centre, and who once held land in Pewsey.
 The oak leaves represent the solidity of the village.